fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-setup.md

 - Click the box that says `None` and change it to `master`.
 - Click the `Save`  button.
 - Notice that it gives you a URL for YOUR LOCAL version of _Metahistory_.
 The URL will look like https://USERNAME.github.io/metahistory/.
+- Keep this tab open in your browser, as you'll need it in the next few steps.

 - Wait about 10 minutes for the site to build, then go to the above URL to see if everything is working.
 If there is no page, check back a few minutes later.
 If you've waited over 20 minutes and nothing shows up, something is wrong, and you'll need to review the above steps.